OperationCode/front-end/CONTRIBUTING.md

 ## Technologies

-Here is a breakdown and summary of the main technologies our project utilizes:
+Here is a breakdown and summary of the main technologies our project utilizes in alphabetic order:

-- [React.js](https://facebook.github.io/react/) - Facebook's popular JavaScript front-end framework.
+- [Babel](https://babeljs.io/) - JavaScript compiler to unify all the different versions of JS that may have been used or will be used in the future.
+[Here's a blog post from Scotch.io on why JavaScript utilizes "transpiling" with Babel](https://scotch.io/tutorials/javascript-transpilers-what-they-are-why-we-need-them).
+- [CSS Modules](https://github.com/css-modules/css-modules) - CSS Modules allow us to encapsulate CSS within components.
+Instead of HTML/CSS - our project structure is basically JSX/CSS.
+- [Jest](https://jestjs.io/) - A JavaScript testing framework from Facebook.
+We use it for all of our unit and some of our integration/regression tests.
+- [Next.js](https://nextjs.org/) - Next is a framework for creating ["server-side rendered"](https://medium.freecodecamp.org/demystifying-reacts-server-side-render-de335d408fe4) React applications with a lot of performance and [search engine optimizations](https://searchengineland.com/guide/what-is-seo) out-of-the-box.
 - [Node.js](https://www.nodejs.org/) - Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 React utilizes a tiny Node/Express server for it's development environment.
-- [Next.js](https://nextjs.org/) - Next is a framework for creating ["server-side rendered"](https://medium.freecodecamp.org/demystifying-reacts-server-side-render-de335d408fe4) React applications with a lot of performance and [search engine optimizations](https://searchengineland.com/guide/what-is-seo) out-of-the-box.
+- [React.js](https://facebook.github.io/react/) - Facebook's popular JavaScript front-end framework.
 - [Storybook](https://storybook.js.org) - Storybook acts as a "component workbench" and source for component documentation.
 You can learn more about Storybook on your own [here](https://www.learnstorybook.com/)
-- [Babel](https://babeljs.io/) - JavaScript compiler to unify all the different versions of JS that may have been used or will be used in the future.
-[Here's a blog post from Scotch.io on why JavaScript utilizes "transpiling" with Babel](https://scotch.io/tutorials/javascript-transpilers-what-they-are-why-we-need-them).
+- [Webpack](https://webpack.js.org/) - The premier module bundler for JavaScript.
+Read [this article](https://survivejs.com/webpack/what-is-webpack/) for more information.
 - [Yarn](https://yarnpkg.com/) - Facebook's open source JavaScript package manager.
 It has very subtle differences from npm, but essentially does the same thing.
-- [CSS Modules](https://github.com/css-modules/css-modules) - CSS Modules allow us to encapsulate CSS within components.
-Instead of HTML/CSS - our project structure is basically JSX/CSS.

 ## Development Workflow